abacusorg/AbacusSummit/docs/data-access.rst

 Public
 -------
+The simulation suite is currently in a beta version, available only with agreement.
-We are putting the simulations into the public domain.
+We plan to issue a first release into the public domain in summer 2020.

 That said, the outputs are sufficiently large that arranging access to them is challenging and cannot be promised, and we are not able at this time to provide an on-line portal.
 Please email deisenstein@cfa.harvard.edu, lgarrison@flatironinstitute.org, and nina.maksimova@cfa.harvard.edu to discuss
 how we might be able to transfer some or all of the suite to you.
 Transfers to the data centers of other large collaborations